Nattens madrigal: Background

 The third and final album in what has become known as Ulver's “Black Metal Trilogie,” Nattens madrigal marked the band's international debut and showcases an abrasive black metal style similar to the darker, heavier tracks on Bergtatt, abandoning acoustic and atmospheric elements with an intentionally underproduced sound.
 The album has been described as “raw and grim black metal at its blackest.”

-An urban legend regarding the album is that the band spent the recording budget on Armani suits, cocaine and a Corvette and recorded the album outdoors in a Norwegian forest on an 8-track recorder.
+An urban legend regarding the album is that the band spent the recording budget on Armani suits, cocaine and a Corvette and recorded the album outdoors in a Norwegian forest on an 8-track.
 Kristoffer Rygg, however, has stated that this is not true and possibly a rumour started by Century Media.

-Metal Injection concluded "Kveldssanger had no electric instruments, Nattens Madrigal had no acoustic instruments, but Bergtatt, has both acoustic and electric instruments; it’s like they spliced the elements from Bergtatt into two separate albums.
-If that’s the case, then Nattens Madrigal really showcases the black metal prowess of the band.
-The album answers exactly why people were so angered by Ulver’s transition away from black metal, and why people are still bitter at their direction today.”
+Metal Injection concluded "Kveldssanger had no electric instruments, Nattens Madrigal had no acoustic instruments, but Bergtatt has both acoustic and electric instruments; it's like they spliced the elements from Bergtatt into two separate albums.
+If that's the case, then Nattens Madrigal really showcases the black metal prowess of the band.
+The album answers exactly why people were so angered by Ulver's transition away from black metal, and why people are still bitter at their direction today."
 Despite this, there is an acoustic interlude in the first track.